intranda/goobi-workflow-plugins-en/administration/intranda_administration_config_file_editor.md

 Parameter           |  Description
 ------------------- | -----------------------------------------------------
-`configFileDirectory`         | This is the path where the configuration files are located.
-`configFileBackupDirectory`   | This sets the path for the backup files where the backups of the configuration files are to be saved after editing.
+`configFileDirectories`       | This is the list that contains all selected configuration file paths.
+The configuration file path preset in Goobi Workflow is always used.
+`directory`                   | Configuration files from the absolute path specified here are displayed in the user interface.
+The path is ignored if it does not exist.
+`backupFolder`                | This parameter specifies a relative path in `directory` where the backup files should be stored.
+By default, `backup/` is used if the parameter is not specified.
+To have backup files stored in the same directory as `directory`, override the value with `backupFolder=""`.
-`numberOfBackupFiles`         | This integer value specifies how many backup files remain stored per configuration file before they are overwritten by new backups.
+`backupFiles`                 | This integer value specifies how many backup files are kept per configuration file before they are overwritten by new backups.
+The default value is 8.
+`fileRegex`                   | This parameter enables filtering of the displayed configuration files in the corresponding folder.
+Any regex expression can be entered.
+If this parameter is not used or an empty text is specified, all files are displayed.

 If help texts for individual configuration files are to be displayed, these must be stored within the messages files.
 For this purpose, an adjustment is made in these files, for example: